 One day is never enough to explore a city, but on cruises, Alan and I often have only a short time to experience a destination.
 Such was the case on our one day itinerary in Nagasaki.
-We chose to explore on an excursion offered by our ship, Regent Mariner.
+We chose to explore on a shore excursion offered by our ship, Regent Mariner.

 How to spend one day in Nagasaki

 On a Nagasaki shore excursion, a visit to the Peace Park and Atom Bomb Museum serves as a refresher in WWII history.
 It’s a moving experience for any boomer traveler cruising to Nagasaki, Japan.
 Follow it up with a stop at Glover Garden to decompress from the war drama and for a birds-eye view of Nagasaki today.

 A Lesson in History on a Nagasaki Shore Excursion